pmcgt/ip25-string-exercises/README.md

-# ip25-optional-exercises
+# ip25-string-exercises

-This repository includes exercises that are outside the paddle ones.
+This includes the exercises for week 7 (strings).